National Dish of Sudan Ful Medames

 Directions for Preparing Ful Medames

-- Drain each can of fava beans and place in a bowl.
+- Drain each can of fava beans and place them in a bowl.

 - Rinse the beans with water.